AhriFoxSnek/OpenAntiScamSpam/README.md

 # OpenAntiScamSpam aka oASS
 A simple open-source Discord bot for detecting and handling scams being spammed.

+Make sure the bot is higher in the role list than normal users, so it is able to mute/kick/ban etc.

 # How to Use?

 If you do not want to self-host this yourself, you can add the bot via this link: